somnambulist-tech/web-api-skeleton/readme.md

 lot of docker projects, they may have similar folder names, so using this constant avoids collisions.

 The second constant that needs setting is `APP_SERVICE_APP`.
 This is the name of the PHP application container.
-By default this is `app`.
+By default, this is `app`.
 It is strongly recommended to change this to something that is more unique.
 If you do change this, be sure to change the container name in the `docker-compose*.yml` files otherwise it will not be used.
 This name is used by SyncIt to resolve the application container and by the `bin/dc-*` scripts.